martignoni/hugo-cloak-email/README.md

 Copyright © 2019 onwards, Nicolas Martignoni nicolas@martignoni.net.

-Thanks to [@mxmehl](https://github.com/mxmehl) for ideas and explanations about other protocols and script fingerprinting.
+Thanks to [@mxmehl](https://github.com/mxmehl) for ideas and explanations about other protocols and script fingerprinting and for implementing the use of this component as a partial.

 This theme component was possible because of the work done by [@danieka](https://github.com/danieka) in [this pull request](https://github.com/gohugoio/hugo/pull/3935).